Tarenyawagon: Emerging from Darkness

 There are two Tuscarora sources published 55 years apart from each other in the 1800s, that have been on my mind lately.
 The first reason is because they describe an earlier people who destroy themselves on this land.
 (I apologize in advance for not providing all the page numbers.
 This is because I only have Kindle versions of these books.)

 “A blazing star fell into a fort situated on the St. Lawrence and destroyed the people; this event was considered as a warning of their destruction.
 After a time a war broke out among the northern nations which continued until they had utterly destroyed each other, the island again become in possession of fierce animals.
-David Cusick’s Sketches of Ancient History of the Six Nations, by David Cusick, 1826
+David Cusick’s Sketches of Ancient History of the Six Nations, 1826

 “A blazing star fell into their fort, situated on the banks of the St. Lawrence, and destroyed the people.
 Such a phenomenon caused a great panic and consternation and dread, which they regarded as ominious of their entire destruction.
 Not long after this prediction of the blazing star it was verified.
 These tribes, who were held together by feeble ties, fell into dispute and wars among themselves, which were pursued through a long period, until they had utterly destroyed each other, and so reduced their numbers that the lands were again over-run with wild beasts.”
-Legends, Traditions, and Laws of the Iroquois, or Sic Nations, and History of the Tuscarora Indians, by Elias Johnson, 1881
+Legends, Traditions, and Laws of the Iroquois, or Six Nations, and History of the Tuscarora Indians, by Elias Johnson, 1881

 Emerging From Darkness